djthorpe/gopi/README.md

 # Introduction

-This repository contains Raspberry Pi Go Language Experiments.
-Firstly, you'll need to build Go on your Raspberry Pi, please see an Appendix on order to see the instructions for that.
-In order to retrieve the source code, use:
+This repository contains Golang interface to the Raspberry Pi hardware.
+In order to use it, you'll need to have a working version of Go on your Raspberry Pi, which you can [download](https://golang.org/dl/).
+Then in order to retrieve the source code, use:

 ```
 go get github.com/djthorpe/gopi
 ```

-Once you have your Go environment setup...TODO

 There is a single `rpi` module and several submodules: